 But allegation of facts, like the witnesses that present them, are funny creatures, often unpredictable at trial and always putty in the hands of a good lawyer.
 The law courts will listen to this victim and is she can prove the case, the players will be punished.

-Hopefully, the truth will out soon and the community of Sault St. Marie, the victim, or victims if these young men are not guilty, can put this Shakespearean tragedy behind them.
+Hopefully, the truth will out soon and the community of Sault St. Marie, the victim, or victims if these young men are not guilty, can put this very real Shakespearean tragedy behind them.

 Any verdict will likely sidestep the elephant in the room: the misogyny and unacceptable incidence of sexual abuse by young male hockey players.

-It may be the lack of leadership shown by the ownership group of North American junior hockey in not accepting and taking responsibility for breaking the misogynous culture embedded in many of their players; in educating these young men against the perspective so deadly to their young female fans that many of them bring to training camp, not to mention the attraction of healthy and respectful sexual relationships.
+Though the real culprit is always the rapist, the ownership group of North American junior hockey also seem to show a lack of assertive leadership in not openly accepting and taking responsibility for breaking the misogynous culture embedded in many of their players; in educating these young men against the perspective so deadly to their young female fans that many of them bring to training camp, not to mention the attraction of healthy and respectful sexual relationships.

 - Barnes, John, The Law of Hockey (Toronto: LexisNexis, 2010), pages 179-184.